UHasselt-DSI-Data-Systems-Lab/code-reproducability-yannakakis/README.md

 - Make (4.3) & Ninja (1.10.1)

-We provided some bash script to make it easier to run the experiments: [setup.sh](./setup.sh), [clean.sh](./clean.sh), and [run_queries.sh](./run_queries.sh).
+We provided some bash scripts to make it easier to run the experiments: [setup.sh](./setup.sh), [clean.sh](./clean.sh), and [run_queries.sh](./run_queries.sh).
 They should be executed from the root directory and also in the following order:

 ```bash
 # cwd = root directory of this repository